Verified Pandit at Your Doorstep for 99Pandit PujaDiwali Puja Book Now

 Description Of Lord Ganesha’s Family

-Lord Ganesha is the younger son of Lord Shiva and he was made by Goddess Parvati.
-Where the diversities, discrepancies, and disagreements never spoiled the Lord shiva’s family relations.
+Goddess Parvati made Lord Ganesha, who is the younger son of Lord Shiva.
+Where the diversities, discrepancies, and disagreements never spoiled the Lord Shiva’s family relations.
 Thus the family of Lord Shiva is considered the best example of unity in diversity.
 The family of Lord Ganesha’s family followed suit.

 As we described above the family members of Lord Ganesha, have two sons Shubh and Labh along with their two grandsons, Amod and Pramod.